 - Notification of acceptance will be e-mailed as soon as the committee accepts the abstract.

 - All submitted materials will be graded by the scientific planning committee, The International Committee for Insulin Resistance.

 - Abstracts will be published in Metabolism, Editor-in-Chief: Christos S. Mantzoros, MD, DSc, PhD h.c. mult

 Generally, the poster print needs to be readable from three feet.
 The presentation areas accommodate posters that are sized 4 ft tall × 8 ft wide or less; you will be able to attach any sized poster that does not exceed these measurements.
 The most important data should be at eye level.
 View more on guidelines at wcir.org/poster-guidelines

-***Please note, if an author wishes to make changes or withdrawal their abstract, they must contact the WCIRDC team no later than November 12, 2022.
+***ATTN: To be eligible for publishing, you must be a registered participant of the 20th WCIRDC.
+If an author wishes to make changes or to withdraw their abstract, they must contact the WCIRDC team no later than November 12, 2022.
 WCIRDC cannot guarantee that any change or withdrawal requests submitted after this date will be accommodated.
 All requests should be submitted via e-mail to email@example.com